The 5 W's of Social Media

-Sheryl Shaw, Chambers CHC Chair (SS): There were three main reasons we decided to utilize Facebook.
+Sheryl Shaw, Chambers CHC Chair (Chambers): There were three main reasons we decided to utilize Facebook.
 First, it offers an immediate and continual opportunity for exposure.
 Prompting discussion reminds people of the value of our heritage, and hopefully inspires people to protect it.
 Secondly, using Facebook vastly increases our audience.
 Finally, by reaching such a vast audience we can encourage support for our projects.

-Paula Ross, Collin CHC Chair (PR): We wanted a better way to connect with our “coalition” of county groups.
+Paula Ross, Collin CHC Chair (Collin): We wanted a better way to connect with our “coalition” of county groups.
 We are listed on the county website, but we can’t add anything and it’s difficult to get the county to add or change information there.
 We figured everyone, or at least almost everyone is on Facebook, so we all could connect with information and our members could add info about their group activities as well.
 I still send notices, but we’re hoping this Facebook page becomes a very active site!
 Also, we felt we needed to stay current.
 We understand that our youth need to be connected with, and learn about, the past in a fun way.
 We do a type of “Flat Stanley”–only we use Collin McKinney—to list historic sites for families to find through GPS coordinates, this way they can post their findings and pictures [on Facebook] as they tour.
 Perhaps it will inspire others to get out and find the historic sites, take a “selfie” at the markers, and post!

 THC: What goals did the CHC have for the Facebook page starting out?

-SS: Our primary goal in using Facebook was to share the rich history of our county with as many people as possible.
+Chambers: Our primary goal in using Facebook was to share the rich history of our county with as many people as possible.
 We hoped that education would lead to appreciation which would lead to protection.
 Our other goals were to promote projects and activities, to help with fundraising, and to raise awareness of our commission in hopes of increasing our membership.

-PR: The goals are to get information and pictures of events out quickly to the public, have a better presence in the community, and have our historic preservation groups connect quicker and more often.
+Collin: The goals are to get information and pictures of events out quickly to the public, have a better presence in the community, and have our historic preservation groups connect quicker and more often.

-THC to Chambers CHC: Have your Facebook goals been accomplished?
+THC: Have your Facebook goals been accomplished?

-SS: We are indeed achieving our goals; Facebook allows the administrators of the page to see how many people have viewed a particular photo or posting.
+Chambers: We are indeed achieving our goals; Facebook allows the administrators of the page to see how many people have viewed a particular photo or posting.
 We have connected to 900 people with a single photo, although that is unusual; a normal number is around 130.
 Facebook also reports how many people your page reaches per week.
 It is not uncommon for our Facebook page to reach 1,000 people in one week.

-THC to Collin CHC: How difficult was it to create the Facebook page and learn to post content?
+THC: How difficult was it to create the Facebook page and learn to post content?

-PR: Not difficult at all—we have a younger member with teenage kids.
+Collin: Not difficult at all—we have a younger member with teenage kids.
 Posting is something even I can do!